oshi/oshi/src/site/markdown/FAQ.md

  - Use the AAR artifact dependency rather than the JAR (for `jna` dependency only):
    - In Gradle (`build.gradle`), you'll need to add `@aar` after the version
    - In Maven (`pom.xml`), you'll need to specify `<type>aar</type>`
-   - In both cases you should add an exclusion to your `oshi-core` dependency for the (default) JAR artifact
+   - In both cases you should add an exclusion to your `oshi-core` dependency for the (default) `jna` JAR artifact.
  - In ProGuard, use `-keep` directives to prevent obfuscating JNA classes

 ## Why does OSHI's System and Processor CPU usage differ from the Windows Task Manager?